angular-starter-kit/starter-kit/docs/api-proxy.md

 `HTTP_PROXY` environment variable, see the [proxy documentation](proxy.md) for more details.

 If you need to, you can further customize this function to fit the network of your working environment.

+If your corporate proxy use a custom SSL certificate, your may need to add the `secure: false` option to your backend proxy configuration.